arecords/sl8v-slider-api/docs/API.md

 #### sl8v.api.transport.next()
 * Triggeres transition to the next slide.

-* This action will maybe not executed if an input field of the current slide has an validation error for example.
+* This action will maybe not be executed if an input field of the current slide has an validation error for example.

 #### sl8v.api.transport.prev()
-* Triggeres transition to the previous slide.
+* Triggers transition to the previous slide.

 #### sl8v.api.transport.goto(indexFromZero)
 * Triggers transition to a certain slide on a zero based index.

-* This action will maybe not executed if an input field of the current slide has an validation error for example.
+* This action will maybe not be executed if an input field of the current slide has an validation error for example.

 #### sl8v.api.transport.gotoId(slideId)
 * Triggers transition to a certain slide based on the slide id.

-* This action will maybe not executed if an input field of the current slide has an validation error for example.
+* This action will maybe not be executed if an input field of the current slide has an validation error for example.

 ## sl8v.api.plugins
 #### sl8v.api.plugins.get(name)